spirobel/discord-rolesync/README.md

 ### create discordbot and copy the token

-go to https://discord.com/developers/applications create a bot and copy the access token into the discord_rolyesync_token setting of this plugin.
+go to https://discord.com/developers/applications create a bot and copy the access token into the discord_rolyesync_token setting of this plugin. the bot needs to have intents enabled: [Screenshot-2021-03-16-Discord-Developer-Portal-API-Docs-for-Bots-and-Developers.png](https://postimg.cc/87BrjXV5)

 ## Usage